G-1nOnly/ECE4710J/README.md

 # ECE4710J
-This would be the codes I write during ECE4710J in FA2021
+This are the codes I wrote during ECE4710J in FA2021